silky/silky.github.com/src/posts/2017-01-07-forging-quantum-money-part-2.md

 Classically, one approach would be to simply attempt to detonate each bomb.
 If the bomb goes off, then it was a live bomb, and if it doesn't, it wasn't!
-Simple enough, but it leaves us with no good bombs to actually use.
+Simple enough, but it leaves us with no good bombs to actually use, and is reasonably fraught with danger.

 Quantumly, it turns out there _is_ something we can do that actually lets us know if the bomb is live or not, _and_ keeps the bomb un-detonated!